GHOST CMS: backup and restore ⏤ Self-hosting.

 Ghost backup

-- All themes that have been installed including your current active theme
+• All installed themes, including your current active theme

-To ensure a fresh backup and avoid post duplication you will need to remove all existing content through the Ghost admin interface.
+To avoid duplicating posts and to create a fresh backup, remove all existing content through the Ghost admin interface.

 Here's how you can delete content from your Ghost CMS: